lahwaacz/sxlock/README.md

 WantedBy=sleep.target
 ```

+Enable service for your user with:

+    `# systemctl enable sxlock@<username>`

-However, this approach is useful only for single-user systems, because there is no way to know which user is currently logged in.
+This approach, however, is useful only for single-user systems, because there is no way to know which user is currently logged in.
 Use [xss-lock](https://bitbucket.org/raymonad/xss-lock) as an alternative for multi-user systems.